 Babies (0-1 years), Children (4-12 years)

-Triple Rooms have a single bed in a small loft area, and all rooms in the newer extension building can fit a rollaway bed, where a child can stay free of charge
+The Deluxe Room has a single bed in a small loft area, and all rooms in the newer extension building can fit a rollaway bed, where a child can stay free of charge

 - Shops: 5 minutes

 Casa de Campo is on the main highway into Santa Cruz, the I-50, about 2km from the centre of town.
 Santa Cruz is in Chile's Colchagua Valley, 200km from Santiago.

 There is a small airfield near Santa Cruz, called Tobalaba, where planes land at the Club Aéreo del Unco (Unco flight club) but it's mostly for private planes.
 Most people fly into Santiago and drive here.
 Click on the links below for a list of airlines serving Santiago.

 The hotel can arrange a transfer from Santiago - see Rates - but we'd recommend hiring a car (see below) for ease of getting here and so you can visit wineries on the Ruta del Vino through the Colchagua Valley.

 The hotel is a 2-hour drive from Santiago, for car hire please see our car rental recommendations.